 59. Identify the top 10 books anyone getting started in your industry should read and why

 Hundreds of books are published every day.
 It can be hard to know which are worth the time and money and which aren’t.
 Give your readers a helping hand by compiling a list of the most insightful books about your niche.
-Take for example, my roundup of the 76 Best Business Books, which has proven to be one of my most successful blog post ideas of the last few years.
+Take for example, my roundups of the best blogging books or the best business books, which has proven to be one of my most successful blog post ideas of the last few years.
 This also gives you an opportunity to sell a product to your audience (by learning how to write an eBook) and monetizing your readers.

 60. What tools, software, and equipment do you use on-the-go?

 Today’s workforce is on the move, but staying productive while traveling can be challenge.
 How do you get work done on-the-go?
 Do you have a list of your favorite mobile apps?
 Have you used any cloud-based blogging tools or other online business tools that could be highlighted through these roundup style blog post ideas?
 What kind of laptop do you prefer?
 Share your experiences and ask your readers for their recommendations to spark some engagement.